telerik/maui-docs/controls/maskedentry/value.md

 ## Null Value Support

 By default the MaskedEntry control doesn't allow you to set `null` to its `Value` property.
+Instead `null` in the NumericMaskedEntry the value is coerced to `0`.
 To allow null values you have to set the `AllowNullValue` property to `True`.

 **Example for Null Value with RadNumericMaskedEntry**